 The Helinox One is nearly identical in design to our Swing Trek LiteFlex Hiking umbrella.
 It is a very close second with the same fantastic rain protection, a low weight, and impressive durability.
 It does not do as well as a sunshade as the Swing Trek, and it does not have a handy mesh shoulder sling to carry it when closed.
 Otherwise, it is a highly competitive model in a flashy and fun red canopy with blue aluminum fixed-length shaft.

 Cons: Slightly longer shaft compared to other lightweight trekking umbrellas

 The Helinox was one of our favorite hiking umbrellas in this review, with enough panache to make it fun for urban use as well.

-The Helinox benefits from a very well designed canopy, which is relatively deep and broad for its collapsed size and weight, but smaller than the totes Auto Open Wooden umbrella and the Glamore Creative Cars Reverse.
+The Helinox benefits from a very well designed canopy, which is relatively deep and broad for its collapsed size and weight, but smaller than the totes Auto Open Wooden umbrella.
 Geometrically speaking, the Helinox has a great size and shape to minimize its footprint while maximizing coverage.

 This is another product that is great for trekking in the sun, and we found that to be a great bonus that made this model, as well as the Swing Trek, much more versatile and well worth the cost.

 Ease of Transport